bachvtuan/download-audio-from-learningenglish.voanews.com/README.md

         casperjs run.js && python download.py

 Note: by default the document will be save to varriable "save_folder" in download.py.
-So you need edit it appropriate with your.
+So you need edit it appropriate with your case.

-Checkout my lasted article on [Dethoima](http://dethoima.com)
+Checkout my lasted article on [Dethoima](http://dethoima.info)